osm-search/Nominatim/docs/admin/Migration.md

     If you are migrating from a version <3.6, then you still have to follow the manual migration steps up to 3.6.

+## 4.2.2 -> 4.2.3

+### Update interpolation functions

+When updating to this release, you need to run `nominatim refresh --functions` after updating and before restarting updates.
+Otherwise you may see an error `Splitting of Point geometries is unsupported` or similar.

 ## 4.0.0 -> 4.1.0

 ### ICU tokenizer is the new default